Since 15 May 2019, price caps should be applied to calls and texts made by UK consumers to any landline or mobile number

 No. The rules only apply to non-business customers.

 The price caps do not apply to the whole cost of a premium rate call but do apply to your phone company’s charge for accessing the service (the access charge).
 The rest of the charge (the service charge) is not capped under these rules.

 No. When you use your phone in another country you are ‘roaming’ and these price caps do not apply.
 However, there are separate rules on what your phone company can charge when you are roaming in the EU, Norway, Iceland or Liechtenstein.
 Details of these rules can be found in our ‘Using your mobile abroad’ guide.

-After Brexit, customers could see changes to how calls and texts from the UK to the EU are charged.
+After this, customers could see changes to how calls and texts from the UK to the EU are charged.
 This will depend on the outcome of the UK/EU future economic relationship that the UK Government agrees with the EU.